Admin Guide: File types supported by the Azure Information Protection client

 - Program Files (\Program Files and \Program Files (x86))

 File types that are excluded from classification and protection by the Azure Information Protection scanner

-By default, the scanner also excludes the same file types as the Azure Information Protection client, except that .rtf is also excluded.
+By default, the scanner also excludes the same file types as the Azure Information Protection client with the following exceptions:

 You can change the file types included or excluded for file inspection by the scanner when you use the following PowerShell cmdlets:

 If you include .rtf files for scanning, carefully monitor the scanner.
 Some .rtf files cannot be successfully inspected by the scanner and for these files, the inspection doesn't complete and the service must be restarted.

 By default, the scanner protects only Office file types.
 To change this behavior for the scanner, edit the registry and specify the additional file types that you want to be protected.
 For instructions, see File API configuration from the developer guidance.

 The scanner can inspect .zip files when you follow these instructions: